itzDJ/cybersecurity-writeups/overthewire/bandit.md

   - if tar, run `tar -xf`
 - continue that process until the file type is ASCII text then cat the file
 - cleanup any temp files

+## level 13
+### problem
+The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
+For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
+Look at the commands that logged you into previous bandit levels, and find out how to use the key for this level.
+### solution
+- copy contents of ssh key located in home directory of bandit13 to somewhere on our host machine (maybe to file named `ssh_key`)
+- increase permission strictness on the private key: `chmod 600 ssh_key`
+- ssh into next level with the key: `ssh -i ssh_key bandit14@bandit.labs.overthewire.org -p 2220`